 Forgiveness brings freedom.

-Sometimes very serious things happen within a family, and they leave lasting scars.
-Hurts run very deep and can feel impossible to move past.
-But forgiveness is critical to progress in your life.
+Sometimes, very serious things happen within a family, leaving lasting scars.
+Hurts can run very deep and may feel impossible to move past.
+But forgiveness is critical for progress in your life.
 If you want to be whole, you need to let go.

 Take the first step.

 If you are waiting for an apology, it may never come.
-The truth is that the only person you hurt when you hold onto past wounds is you.
-Most often your parents don’t remember the incidents you are clinging to.
-They may not even be aware how you feel.
-But you can take the power in this situation and simply choose to forego your desire for an apology and forgive any way.
+The truth is that the only person you hurt when you hold onto past wounds is yourself.
+Most often, your parents don’t remember the incidents you are clinging to.
+They may not even be aware of how you feel.
+But you can take control of this situation and simply choose to forgive, without waiting for an apology.

 Choose to trust.

-When you have been hurt in the past, it’s hard to trust again.
+When you’ve been hurt in the past, it’s hard to trust again.
 After all, we don’t want to put our hearts out there if they are just going to get stepped on.

 For a relationship to move forward, there must be trust.
 You must choose to trust again.
-You may need to be cautious and only share a little bit at at time until you feel brave enough for more, but learning to trust again is imperative to restoring a broken relationship.
+You may need to be cautious and only share a little at a time until you feel brave enough for more, but learning to trust again is essential for restoring a broken relationship.

-The Bible speaks of not judging others if you yourself don’t wish to be judged.
+The Bible speaks of not judging others if you don’t wish to be judged.
 Nowhere is this more true than in a relationship between children and their parents.
-You did not have to walk the walk your parents did, and therefore, you are not qualified to pass judgment on the decisions that they have made.
-Perhaps in their shoes you would have chosen better, but chances are you might also have chosen far worse.
-Assume the best, forgive, and determine to leave judgment in the past.
-Judgement benefits no one.
-In order to be free from the past, you must let go of your need to be right and to be vindicated.
+You did not walk the same path your parents did, and therefore, you are not qualified to pass judgment on the decisions they made.
+Perhaps in their shoes, you would have chosen differently, but chances are, you might also have chosen worse.
+Assume the best, forgive, and leave judgment in the past.
+Judgment benefits no one.
+To be free from the past, you must let go of the need to be right and to be vindicated.

 Assume responsibility.

 We are very good at nursing our own hurts but fall short when it comes to acknowledging our own role in them.
-Your parents may not have always made the wisest of choices, and that had an impact on you.
-But you must remember that neither were you the perfect child.
+Your parents may not have always made the wisest choices, and that had an impact on you.
+But you must remember that you weren’t the perfect child either.

-But more than all of this, whatever happened in your childhood is in the past.
+More importantly, whatever happened in your childhood is in the past.
 You are an adult today.
-You cannot blame your parents for who and what you have become because you have the power to change.
+You cannot blame your parents for who and what you have become, because you have the power to change.
 The experiences of your past only limit you if you allow them to.